-When the VENTOUX Ventilator is used in sub-acute environments, only properly trained personnel should operate the ventilator.
-The VENTOUX Ventilator is a restricted medical device designed for use by respiratory therapists or other properly trained and qualified personnel under the direction of a physician and in accordance with applicable state laws and regulations.
+only properly trained personnel should operate the ventilator.
+The VENTOUX Ventilator is a restricted medical device designed for use by healthcare professionals and properly trained and qualified personnel under the direction of a physician and in accordance with applicable state laws and regulations.